Asymptotic uniqueness in long-term prediction: Conclusion

 \section{Conclusion}

-A big disadvantage of Theorem~\ref{thm:main}, inherited from its measure-theoretic prototype \cite{Blackwell/Dubins:1962}, is that it is merely asymptotic; it is not quantitative.
-The versions given in \cite[Sect.~10.7]{Shafer/Vovk:2019} (see also the references in \cite[Sect.~10.9]{Shafer/Vovk:2019}) are much more precise, but they cover only one-step-ahead forecasting.
-Bridging the gap between these two very different kinds of results looks to me an interesting direction of further research.
+A big disadvantage of Theorems~\ref{thm:main} and~\ref{thm:radical}, inherited from their measure-theoretic prototype \citep{Blackwell/Dubins:1962}, is that they are merely asymptotic; it is not obvious how to make them quantitative.
+The versions given in \citet[Sect.~10.7]{Shafer/Vovk:2019} are much more precise, but they cover only one-step-ahead forecasting.
+Bridging the gap between these two very different kinds of results (depicted in Fig.~\ref{fig:Jeffreys}) looks to me an interesting direction of further research.

+Other possible directions of further research are: \begin{itemize} \item Generalizing our testing protocols and results to the case of an infinite observation space $\mathbf{Y}$. \item Are there situations where a wider set of permitted moves for Sceptic would be useful?
+In Protocols~\ref{prot:basic-1}--\ref{prot:basic-2} and~\ref{prot:additive} we considered Sceptic's moves $f$ such that $f(x)=0$ apart from finitely many $x$.
+More generally, we could permit $f$ such that $f(x)\ne0$ for arbitrarily long $x$, but this would require careful analysis of convergence of the resulting infinite series in expressions for Sceptic's capital. \end{itemize}